 None of this means anything is wrong.
 Your baby is adapting to life outside the womb, and that takes time.

-There is an entire industry built on convincing you that your newborn's sleep is a problem that needs solving.
+There is an entire industry built on convincing you that your newborn's sleep needs to be conditioned or they will have sleep problems and bad habits as they get older.
 I want to push back on that.

 You do not need to stop feeding to sleep.
 Nursing or bottle-feeding your baby to sleep is one of the most natural, biologically appropriate things you can do.
 The hormones released during feeding (in both you and your baby) are literally designed to induce sleep.
 This is not something to avoid.
 It's something to lean into.